ERP Integration: How ERP Systems & AP Automation Tools Work Together

 AP automation makes invoice approvals easy.
 AP staff no longer need to manually send reminders to decision makers regarding invoice approvals or payment authorizations.
 With MineralTree, all invoice approvals are done via email without a log-in to the ERP or the AP automation tool required.
 In cases of approval delays, our system automatically sends out reminder emails to ensure payments are made on time.
 AP automation also makes invoice approvals cheaper for teams by minimizing the need for multiple ERP licenses.
 ERP systems typically charge individual user license fees, making it expensive for teams with multiple invoice approvers.
 MineralTree’s AP automation tool allows unlimited users so that staff can easily review and approve invoices – without an ERP license.

-5. 99.5% Invoice Accuracy
+5. 99.5% invoice accuracy

 AP automation tools often save time for finance teams by automating the invoice capture process.
 This minimizes human error and duplicate payments, saving the team both time and money.
 At MineralTree, we combine the power of OCR technology with human review, so teams can extract line item information from each invoice with up to 99.5% accuracy.
 OCR alone will lead anywhere from a 60-80% accuracy rating.